How to use Ring with HomeKit

 Many smart devices connect to smart home platforms by way of a hub or bridge.
-These devices act as translators that handle communication between different platforms or network protocols.
-A software version of a bridge has been created to handle translation of commands between HomeKit and products that don’t officially support it, including Ring.
-This tool is called, naturally, HomeBridge.
+Such devices act as translators that handle communication between different platforms or network protocols.
+The two solutions above act like software bridges that handle the translation of commands between Ring and HomeKit, even though they are not officially supported.

 What is Homebridge?

 HomeBridge is a piece of software that runs quietly in the background somewhere on your home network and acts just like a normal smart home bridge device, just like the Philips Hue Bridge and similar.
 Being open source, it’s free to use, and runs on a wide variety of computer platforms, so you’ll be able to find a option that works for you.

 Just like formally supported bridges, it translates the device maker’s commands to and from HomeKit.
 HomeKit only requires the bridge device to be supported, so any devices that connect to the bridge will be recognized by HomeKit automatically.

 Normally such devices are defined by the bridge maker but, in HomeBridge (being third party bridge software) it’s defined by third party plugins, kind of like Alexa skills.
 There are hundreds available that you can simply install to add those devices to your HomeKit smart home, so on top of the Ring plugin you’ll be able to find all sorts of other useful opportunities once you have HomeBridge installed.

 In Ring’s case, the appropriate plugin provides a connection between Ring’s cloud services and your Home Hub allowing HomeKit to see your Ring devices just like any other HomeKit accessory.
 I’ve found the plugin to be very reliable, and surprisingly responsive given the extra hops things have to go through.